-35 mg/m^2 as a 24-hour infusion on day 5 of each SC4 or 6 course, week 16 and 22.
+35 mg/m as a 24-hour infusion on day 5 of each SC4 or 6 course, week 16 and 22.

 1000 units/m2 as 2-hour infusion on day 6 of each SC4 or 6 course, week 16 and 22.
 The infusion of L-asparaginase should be started at a reduced rate and increased stepwise.
-See further notes on alternative agents under chapter "Asparaginase preparations" in page 37.
+See further notes on alternative agents under chapter "Asparaginase preparations" in page 40.

 Age adapted doses (see 5.
-Table in page 36) of methotrexate, cytarabine, and prednisolone are administered on day 1 of each SC4, 6 course, week 16 and 22, directly before or during the methotrexate infusion.
+Table in page 39) of methotrexate, cytarabine, and prednisolone are administered in each course maximum 1 hour before or during the methotrexate infusion.
 Patients with CNS involvement receive an additional intrathecal injection on day 6 of each SCA4 or 6 course, week 16 and 22.